Drama & TheatreSUB MENU

 - Two group performances: one an extract from a play and one original devised piece.

 The performances are internally assessed and externally moderated.

 Written Exam (40%)

-Candidates are required to answer questions on one devised performance and one scripted performance which they have created, based on material released by the exam board.
-They will answer questions on acting as well as the other production elements (Set, Props, Costume, Make-up, Lighting and Sound).
+Candidates are required to answer questions on a devised performance which they have created, based on material released by the exam board.
+They will also answer questions on an extract from a play.
+The questions will cover acting as well as the other production elements (Set, Props, Costume, Make-up, Lighting and Sound).